About | Ran Art Blog

 Realistic oil painting is a challenge and a craft that combines knowledge and experience.

-Science has its importance when painting realism.
-Understanding physics, geometry, perspective and climate can help a lot.
+Science has its importance when drawing or painting realism.
+Understanding physics, optics, geometry, perspective, and climate, can help a lot.

 The combination of hard work and constant research leads to growth and evolution.

 Email: [email protected]

 Here are some drawings by my amazing students.

 A lot of work has been done to ensure the content for this website is helpful, original and fresh.

 Special attention was given to promoting the website to reach the appropriate target audience.

 Between 40K and 60K+ monthly visitors:

 Many of the articles rank high on Google search engine.